-In C#, we have multiple ways to add elements to an array.
-In this blog, we will see how to add an element to an array using the Extension method and List<T> in C#.
+In this blog, we will show you how to add new elements to an array in C#.
+We use the Extension method and List in C# to achieve this.
 This extension method is a generic method so we can pass any array type to append the element.

 namespace ConsoleApp